 Why are generous sportsbook bonus offers available?

 Same reason grocery stores issue coupons, retailers offer 10-50% off, Ben & Jerry’s runs its Free Cone Day: they want your business.
-As noted earlier, there’s a load of quality sportsbooks entering Michigan between 2020 and 2021, and the competition will be fierce to get people to the (online) sportsbook window to give a test drive.
+As noted earlier, there’s a load of quality sportsbooks now available in Michigan, and the competition will be fierce to get people to the (online) sportsbook window to give a test drive.

 Some brands already have a lot of name recognition or even brand loyalty.
 Those include DFS-operators-turned-sportsbooks FanDuel and DraftKings.
 There’s also BetMGM, which is associated with the MGM Grand Detroit and MGM Resorts International, a nationally-recognized brand.
 There’s some other sportsbook players that are not very well known in the U.S., but have pretty damn cool sportsbook apps and offerings.
 They’d all like you to use the promo and stick around for a while.
 Giddy’up!